Print

 12. Discard any remaining original starter mixture.
 Or you can find fun ways to use sourdough starter discard here.

-18. If your starter passed the float test, put 50 grams of starter aside to continue feeding as in steps 9-12.
+17. If your starter passed the float test, put some starter aside to continue feeding.
 Use the rest of the starter for your baking recipe.

 Notes